Dirty Thoughts: Pollution of the Symbolic Environment

 I stick this perception here while I figure out where it might best go:

-“I cannot tell a lie,” meta-lied George Washington.
+“I cannot tell a lie,” meta-lied George Washington (according to the myth fabricated by Mason Weems).
 Ask a Mohawk if George Washington never lied. (don’t bother to ask a kleptocrat: they’re brain dead (including all lawyers, most teachers, and most citizens).
 (Note that formally that famous utterance relates to the liar’s paradox: it’s a statement making a meta-statement within itself: logical nonsense: the grammar scans but not the epistemology.)
 George Washington marched around with an army.
 He didn’t have to pull his own trigger.
 Who’d dare call him a liar?

 The missionary comes knocking, Bible in hand.
 “It’s true,” says the missionary, “every word of it.”
 This is not an invitation to a rational examination of the assertion; this is a warning, a threat: accept my authority without examination: I’m the one holding the magical mojo.
 (It’s magic — being “truth” while manifesting error after egregious error — rubs off on me, the talisman-bearer.)
 (The only correct response is to pick up your own Bible and shove it in the missionary’s face, each striving to hold his Bible higher: like bull walruses battling for harem dominance. pi = 3! pi = 3!
 Not 3.14 … to infinity.
 The book of Kings says so!